jocamav/jocamav.github.io/en/_posts/2021-01-15-building-an-application-spring-boot.markdown

 mvn package && java -jar target/spring-boot-start-0.0.1-SNAPSHOT.jar
 ```

-You should see in the logst the application is up and running in the port 8080.
+You should see in the logs the application is up and running in the port 8080.

 ![Screenshot 01](/assets/img/20210115springboot/screenshot01.png)